Materials-Consortia/OPTIMADE/optimade.rst

 Database-Provider-Specific Entry Types
 --------------------------------------

-Names of database-provider-specific entry types MUST start with database-provider-specific namespace prefix as given in `Appendix 1 <#h.app1>`__.
+Names of database-provider-specific entry types MUST start with database-provider-specific namespace prefix as given in appendix `Database-Provider-Specific Namespace Prefixes`_.
-Database-provider-specific entry types MUST have all properties described above in section `6.1.
-Properties Used by Multiple Entry Types <#h.6.1>`__.
+Database-provider-specific entry types MUST have all properties described above in section `Properties Used by Multiple Entry Types`_.

 - **Requirements/Conventions for properties in database-provider-specific entry types**: